TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ## Model

 The simulation has two similar models that represent the ridesharing methods being compared: pooled and dedicated ridesharing.
 We closely based our pooled ridesharing simulation on the Hitch model where drivers continuously pick up and drop off passengers.
-The fundamental difference in these models is how the vehicles report their available capacity.
-For <strong>dedicated ridesharing</strong>, a vehicle reports that it [may pick up its full capacity if the car is empty, and it reports zero if it is non-empty](https://github.com/telegraphresearch/rideshare-sim/blob/master/vehicles/dedicated.py#L8).
+The **fundamental difference** in these models is how the vehicles report their available capacity.
+For dedicated ridesharing, a vehicle reports that it [may pick up its full capacity if the car is empty, and it reports zero if it is non-empty](https://github.com/telegraphresearch/rideshare-sim/blob/master/vehicles/dedicated.py#L8).
 For pooled ridesharing, a vehicle always reports that it is [available to pick up as many passengers as there are empty seats](https://github.com/telegraphresearch/rideshare-sim/blob/master/vehicles/pooled.py#L8).
 All other aspects were the same between the models.

 ## Travel Formulation